-- 18 Proactively identify and implement road construction, renewal and maintenance techniques that minimise the public health and environmental impacts of noise, dust, vibration, air pollution, and storm water run-off.
-(NZTA, city and district councils) - 19 Ensure that connected street networks are provided to improve accessibility and route options for walking, cycling and public transport.
-(City and district councils)
+19 Proactively identify and implement road construction, renewal and maintenance techniques that minimise the public health and environmental impacts of noise. dust, vibration, air pollution, and storm water run-off.
+(NZTA, city and district councils)

-&lt;sup>22 For the western Bay of Plenty sub-region this means growth management areas identified in the Bay of Plenty Regional Policy Statement.
+22 For the western Bay of Plenty sub-region this means growth management areas identified in the Bay of Plenty Regional Policy Statement.